U.S. climate envoy Kerry says India is "getting job done" on climate | Headlines

 U.S. climate envoy Kerry says India is "getting job done" on climate

-U.S. Special Presidential Envoy for Climate John Kerry praised India on Tuesday as a world leader in renewable energy and said it was ahead of other countries in committing to clean energy goals.
-Kerry was speaking in Delhi, where he held talks with government leaders as part of a diplomatic effort to get countries to commit themselves to net zero carbon emissions and slow down global warming.
+U.S. Special Presidential Envoy for Climate John Kerry praised India as a world leader in renewables as he began talks with government leaders aimed at cutting carbon emissions faster to slow global warming.
+India is the world's third biggest emitter behind the United States and China and is under pressure to commit itself to net zero emissions by 2050, in line with pledges made by several other countries.

 "India is getting the job done on climate, pushing the curve," Kerry said.
 "You (India) are indisputably a world leader already in the deployment of renewable energy."